HydrogenX27/sender_receiver/README.md

 - The slowest part of the pipeline is the conversion from json to xml which relies on a third party library.

-- Depending on the rate of file to transmit or the size of the files, the code could be optimized for the use case.
+- Depending on the rate of files to transmit or the size of the files, we can think of ways to optimize the code.

 - Next steps could be: